-Liam Gallagher: My First Gig With Oasis Was Horrible
+Liam Gallagher: My first gig with Oasis was horrible

-The Manchester legends gives us some tips on how to be a Rock ’N’ Roll Star - don’t invite your mates along.
+The Manchester legend gave us some tips on how to be a Rock ’N’ Roll Star - don’t invite your mates along.

-Liam Gallagher has been talking to Radio X’s John Kennedy about his long and illustrious career as a musician… but reckons his first ever gig fronting Oasis wasn’t that good.
+Liam Gallagher reckons his first ever gig fronting Oasis wasn’t that good.

 He recalled that he never officially performed with the pre-Oasis band The Rain, but made his debut with Guigsy, Bonehead and Tony McCarroll at the Boardwalk venue in Little Peter Street, Manchester.

-The band had been rehearsing in the basement of the club for a while, and finally got a slot to perform "upstairs" on 18 August 1991.
+The band had been rehearsing in the basement of the club for a while, and finally got a slot to perform "upstairs" on 18 August 1991, where they supported Birmingham shoegazers Sweet Jesus.

 Liam recalled: “It was horrible, because the only people there were your mates.
 It was a bit daunting trying act like Mick Jagger in front of your mates."